meddyrainzo/easy_size/readme.md

 In order to use the library, the following configurations must be set

-- `attributes` -> `mandatory`: This is a string array containing the names of the ids of the attributes you wish to randomly choose from
+- `attributes` -> `mandatory`: This is a string array containing the ids of the attributes you wish to randomly select from
-- `attributeType` -> `mandatory`: This is a string representing the type of the attribute you are randomizing.
+- `attributeType` -> `mandatory`: This is a string that represents the name of the group of attributes being selected from.
 For example, "colors", "size", "length" etc.
 - `image` -> `mandatory`: This is a string representing the image url of the product
 - `widgetButton` -> This is an object that gives flexibility to the button that launches the modal.
 It can take the following parameters
   - `selector` -> `mandatory`: This is the selector of the element you want to attach the button to